 Light and crispy low carb waffles recipe is a keto friendly breakfast with just 4 net carbs.
 Belgian style waffles are gluten free, grain free, and sugar free.
 Almond flour and a little maple flavoring gives them a nutty sweetness that is SO good!
 Plus they freeze well so you can have waffles anytime!

-For this recipe you’ll need: almond flour, coconut flour, hemp hearts, sour cream, half and half cream, maple flavoring, sugar free sweetener, baking soda, baking powder, butter
+For this recipe you’ll need: almond flour, coconut flour, hemp hearts, sour cream, half and half cream, maple flavoring, sugar free sweetener, baking soda, baking powder, and butter.

 Jump to Recipe